CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/02-not-null.md

 So be aware, that a UNIQUE constraint will create an index on all the values of the field.
 If you don't want the size and write delays from a full index you can also create a [partial UNIQUE index](https://www.postgresql.org/docs/12/indexes-partial.html) (covering that is beyond the scope of this class).

 Remember you can also declare constraints against multiple columns.
-So you could also ensure there are no duplicates of the combination family name, first name, and age by doing:
+So you could also insure there are no duplicates of the combination family name, first name, and age by doing:

 ```sql92
 alter table people add CONSTRAINT unique_name_age UNIQUE (family_name, given_name, age);